Skip to content

 In the pharmaceutical industry, equipment used in the production, testing, and storage of products must consistently meet high standards to ensure product quality and patient safety.
 Good Manufacturing Practices (GMP) require that all equipment used in the manufacturing process be properly qualified and validated before it is put into use.
 Equipment qualification (EQ) ensures that equipment functions correctly and consistently, minimizing the risk of errors or contamination that could compromise product quality.

-a comprehensive overview of the equipment qualification process, outlining the key steps, regulatory requirements, challenges, and best practices for achieving GMP compliance.
+This guide provides a comprehensive overview of the equipment qualification process, outlining the key steps, regulatory requirements, challenges, and best practices for achieving GMP compliance.

 Understanding Equipment Qualification